-In other words, you can't push off what the Bible means to you by claiming that you're only following a long-standing tradition, or following another person's enlightened lead.
-That you're only "following orders."
-You're still the party responsible for you.
+In other words, you cannot push off what the Bible means to you by claiming that you are only following a long-standing tradition, or following another person's enlightened lead.
+That you are only "following orders."
+You are still the party responsible for you.

 If you believe the Bible has things to say to you, it probably does.
-I suggest you might want to listen.
+I suggest you might want to read and listen.

 In the Jesian Chronicles series, I am laying out how I think about the Bible.
-What I think the passages I've selected from the Bible could mean.
+What I think the passages I have selected to concentrate on from the Bible could mean.
 What they, in fact, do mean, to me.

 —the problematic passages are explained away by steps of logic (a logic which is usually intricate and often shaky);